 Use just the right amount of accelerator

-Match the cyanoacrylate to the material
+Pair it with the right cyanoacrylate for the material

-For highly porous materials (foam, untreated wood, cork), Ciano Denso penetrates less and leaves more material at the joint; the accelerator compensates for its slower cure.
+For very porous materials (foam, untreated wood, cork), Ciano Denso penetrates less and leaves more material at the joint; the accelerator compensates for its slower cure.
 For smooth, non-porous surfaces, Ciano Muy Líquido with accelerator gives very clean and strong bonds.

 Storage and shelf life